 One advantage of purchasing separate car insurance policies for two cars is that you may find a better deal based on that vehicle’s model, features or usage.

-Two car insurance policies can save you money
+Two car insurance policies will cost more money

-As with duplicate coverage scenarios listed earlier, separate car insurance policies for two different vehicles will probably cost more money than if you covered both cars under a single policy.
+As with duplicate coverage scenarios, separate car insurance policies for two different vehicles will probably cost more money than if you covered both cars under a single policy.

-Instead, consider that insurance companies often grant a multi-car discount to auto insurance policies that have more than one vehicle on them.
+Instead, consider adding a multi-car discount to a policy that has more than one vehicle on it.

-If you don’t have a reason to hold separate policies, try to find an insurance company that offers multi-vehicle discounts.
 Remember that multi-car discounts are only available to those who own more than one vehicle at the same address.
-You must have at least one car registered in the insured’s name if you have multiple cars on one policy.
+If you have multiple cars on one policy, you must have at least one car registered in the insured’s name.
 Also, this discount may apply only to coverages applicable to both vehicles.

 Finally, many auto insurance companies rate the highest-risk driver with the highest-risk vehicle.
 So, if you create two auto insurance policies using the same insurance company, you won’t get a multi-car discount.
 You may also create a situation where the highest-risk driver is rated against both vehicles.